The quick answer to how much light do chickens need to lay eggs is 14hrs of light per day.

 Consider Her Laying Years

 With that said, a chicken is born with all the eggs she will ever produce in her lifetime.
 So the faster she lays them the shorter her laying days will be.

 If you are like me, this is about the time that the hens become a part of the freezer (if you know what I mean).
-It just does not make financial sense to feed a chicken that is not producing.
+It does not make financial sense to feed a chicken that is not producing.

 If you prefer to keep your chickens as pets adding them to the freezer may not be a way you want to go.
 So let the hen lay with the seasons which will increase her laying years by almost double.
-It’s up to you what you want to do.
-There is not a right way and a wrong way, just weigh your options and decide what works for your flock.
+But keep in mind that you could be buying eggs from the store for six months out of the year.